 Joining the Peace Corps is one option that I have given much thought to, and still do.

 Members are required to live and work in a developing country for two years.

 Peace Corps members can work in various fields such as education, youth and community development, health, business, agriculture, environment, and HIV/AIDS, among others.

-For working as a Peace Corp, you will receive a housing and living allowance, student loan assistance, a re- adjustment stipend of $7,425 upon completion, full medical and dental coverage, plus a few other things.
+For working as a member of Peace Corps, you will receive a housing and living allowance, student loan assistance, a re- adjustment stipend of $7,425 upon completion, full medical and dental coverage, plus a few other things.

 15. Review Hotels